Ludoviccccc/SImu2/README.md

    	* $\cdots$

 ### Goal generattion
-Selection of the module to explore at random or guided with intrinsic reward
+During the exploration, we can explore only one module at the same time.
+THe selection of the module to explore will be either uniformly random or guided with intrinsic reward.
+* I define an intrinsic reward based on the diversity evolution...
 ### Goal strategy achievement
 ## Baseline
 To be compared with random and a strategy of mixing k programs